 Wrist Extensors - The wrist extensors are located on the outside of the lower arm and are responsible for the extending of the wrist.

 An over simplified way to think about it and very easy to remember is to this of the wrist flexors as the "biceps" of the lower arm, and the wrist extensors as the "triceps" of the lower arm.

 That's because they are doing essentially the same as the Biceps and Triceps do, albeit in the lower arm as opposed to the upper arm.

 Forearms bulging with rippling, thick cords of muscle covered in a roadmap of veins scream strength at the world even when you’re just sitting still.

-Powerful hands and forearms are impossible to hide and are noticed immediately when you shake hands or simply hold a drink.
+Powerful arms, and especially forearms are impossible to hide and are easily noticed when you shake hands with someone or even just hold a drink.

 Do You Need a Gym?